arkency/posts/posts/2017-04-09-all-rails-service-objects-as-one-ruby-class.md

 newsletter: :skip
 ---

 I review many Rails applications every month, every year.
-One visible change is that service objects became mainstream in the Rails community.
+One visible change is that **service objects became mainstream in the Rails community**.
 This makes me happy, as I believe they do introduce some more order in typical Rails apps.
 Service objects were the main topic of my "Fearless Refactoring: Rails controllers" book, along with adapters, repositories and form objects.

 Today I'd like to present one technique for grouping service objects.